free web page software

 2. Crystalize your goal

-We start by identifying the type of job, working conditions, and company you’d like to work in.
-We then explore your options: we always need a Plan A, B and C in action.
-For each plan, we identify many different stepping-stone directions—work, education, or a combination of both.
-We evaluate and prioritize them all.
+We start by identifying the type of job, working conditions, and company you’d like to work with.
+We will then explore your options: we always need a Plan A, B and C in action.
+For each plan, we will identify many different stepping-stone directions—work, education, or a combination of both.
+We will evaluate and prioritize them all.

 3. Establish paperwork

-Resumés are a definite “must” but, on average, prospective employers look at them for no more than 3 minutes, max!
+Your resumé and a LinkedIn profile are a definite “must” but, on average, prospective employers look at resumés for no more than 30 seconds, max!
 That means yours needs to be clear, concise and easy to read.
-Cover letters, on the other hand, typically garner more attention, so they need to be customized for each job application for maximum impact to pick you out of the crowd.
+Cover letters, on the other hand, garner more attention, so they need to be customized for each job application to create maximum impact to pick you out of the crowd.

 4. Create & build your network